What is strategic budgeting?

 6. Conduct periodic reviews

+From time to time, you'll need to assess your budget.
+This is where periodic reviews come into play.
 Even the most well-thought-out scenarios can deviate from actual outcomes as the business environment evolves.
 Regular check-ins, whether monthly, quarterly, or biannually, allow you to recalibrate based on the changing landscape.
 The frequency of these reviews often depends on the dynamism of your industry.

-For these evaluations to be comprehensive, roping in insights from senior leadership team from across various departments and the executive suite is essential.
+For these evaluations to be comprehensive, roping in insights from the senior leadership team across various departments and the executive suite is essential.
 By integrating benchmarking data from peers and conducting variance analyses, you not only assess the accuracy of your predictions but also refine your approach for tighter strategic alignment in subsequent budgets.

 7. Build flexibility into your budget

-Rather than using exact numbers, you might set a range for specific line items—like equipment prices.
+Rather than using exact numbers, you might set a range for specific line items like equipment prices.
 If equipment prices change, you won't be scrambling to reallocate money from another area—you'll have a built-in buffer.

 It's important to arrange your budget line items by their importance.
 This way, if cuts become necessary, you'll know which items to consider reducing first.
 While operational expenses typically take precedence, your strategic expenses should also be ranked based on the priority of each strategic goal and its elements.